lucasheartcliff/discord_installer/README.md

 - `discord_installer.sh`: A script to install the latest version of Discord.
 - `better_discord_installer.sh`: A script to install BetterDiscord, an extension for Discord that enhances its functionality.
+- `autostart.sh`: A script to create a systemd service to run at Linux startup.
+- `install.sh`: A script to run both `discord_installer.sh` and `better_discord_installer.sh` scripts.

 ## Requirements

-- A Linux distribution (tested on Ubuntu, Debian and Fedora).
+- A Linux distribution (tested on Ubuntu, Debian, and Fedora).
 - `wget` installed on your system.
 - `tar` for extracting files.
 - `npm` and `pnpm` for BetterDiscord building and installation.